faceyspacey/rudy/docs/respond-modules.md

 https://twitter.com/sophiebits/status/1097732632840826880

 The React team doesn't know fetching in real/typical apps.
-They know Facebook which is far from typical and doesn't need SSR, and not to mention has hundreds of engineers able to solve the unique idiosyncracies of their app.
-In other words, however they're using React likely looks way different than the rest of us.
+They know Facebook which is far from typical and doesn't need SSR, and not to mention has hundreds of engineers able to solve the unique idiosyncracies of their app. *In other words, however they're using React likely looks way different than how the rest of us use it.*

-What the React team comes up with seems to fit whatever those needs are plus target the needs of learners.
-The React team is out of touch with the needs of small teams (1-10 developers) that are responsible for building and extending entire apps soup to nuts in a short amount of time.
-Aka startups like Remitano
+What the React team comes up with seems to fit whatever those needs are *plus the needs of learners*.
+Every example they produce is simple.
+They have never publicly produced an example of a medium-to-large-sized app.
+My only conclusion can be that the React team is out of touch with the needs of small teams (1-10 developers) that are responsible for building and extending entire apps soup to nuts in a short amount of time.
+Aka startups like Remitano.

-#opinions #faceyspacey #respond-framework #2016-2019
+#opinions #faceyspacey #respond-framework #rant #2016-2019

-### Back to your Redux usage
+## Back to your Redux usage

 Using the *Respond* system relies first and foremost on re-imagining your sagas as a far smaller number of thunks.
-It relies on getting all the data you need in a single thunk attached to a route, with the result being only 2 actions dispatched.
-Designing your app this way flows downstream toward writing ****"fatter reducers"***.
+It relies on getting all the data you need in a single thunk attached to a route, with the result being ideally 2 actions dispatched (which as you can see, don't even require being *dispatched*, only returned).

+Designing your app this way flows downstream toward writing ***"fatter reducers"***.
 Essentially, your reducers must become smarter and each listen to a greater number of actions.
 Finally, you must remove lots of unnecessary state/reducers that are holding redundant information.

-Right now an action is dispatched from the UI, which is listened to by a Saga, which then dispatches setter actions.
-The initial saga didn't even do anything.
+Right now an action is dispatched from the UI, which is listened to by a Saga, which then dispatches many setter actions.
+The initial saga often doesn't even do anything.
 It should at least be responsible for a route change.
-What really should have happened is a route change action was dispatched, and then the route's paired thunk does dispatches all the data (and possibly other information needed) in a single follow-up dispatch.
+What really should have happened is a route change action was dispatched, and then the route's thunk dispatches all the data (and possibly other information needed) in a single follow-up dispatch.

-Sagas often end up this kind of listener soup, and it's unnecessary, and makes apps very hard to reason about.
+Sagas often end up this kind of listener soup, and it's unnecessary (I call it "saga soup").
+It makes apps very hard to reason about.

 Lastly, the pattern of using a global `_store` object doesn't work--because SSR requires a unique `store` instance per request.
 The store must be passed down **through context only** to insure this.
 In addition, such globals make testing a problem.

+None of this is rocket science.
+After your developer team sees me do it for one area (HOMEPAGE + LOGIN), they will quickly grasp it.

-### Simple Testing is the Holy Grail of Redux Apps
+## Near-Fully-Automatic Testing is the Holy Grail of Redux Apps

 Here's how testing is supposed to look like: